-Hydration is key for those seeking an active lifestyle or optimal exercise performance.
+Hydration is key for those seeking an active lifestyle or to optimally improve exercise performance.
 Not sure what to drink for hydration before, during, and after exercise?
 We have you covered in this simple guide to hydration timing.

 The key is to start your exercise well-hydrated.
 The best way to do this is to sip on fluids all day.
 Water should be your primary fluid source; however, milk, seltzer water, smoothies, and tea can also be good choices.
 Research shows that milk is one of the best beverages for hydration, even outperforming water and sports drinks.
 This is because it has a combination of carbohydrates, protein, and electrolytes.
 It is best to drink milk 1-3 hours before activity to give your body time to digest all the nutrients.